 In order to have your presence noticed on Pinterest you need to be pinning often.
 You don’t want to just pin your own content though.
 The recommended ratio is 80/20; 80% other people’s content and 20% yours.
 You also want to be pinning throughout the day, not just all at once.
 I know we can’t all be on Pinterest pinning all day long, so that is why I love schedulers.
-I use Board Booster and Tailwind to schedule out my pins.
-Seriously, these two programs are lifesavers!
-They are both paid, but offer free trials and Board Booster starts at only $5 a month.
-Really the price is worth it.
-You can schedule out your pins one night a week and be set the rest of that week really!
+I use Tailwind to schedule out my pins.
+It is not free, but it is a great deal at $14 a month.
+You can get 1 month free with my ( referral) link here!
+You can also save money by paying for a whole year, as they will give you 4 Free months and unlimited pins!

 Always remember to make a pin description.
 You want to use your keywords and put the description in the alt text of your image.
 This way it will show as the pin description, but that will not show up in your blog post.
 Trust me, people want a description.
 There is nothing more annoying than trying to figure out what a pin is all about because there is nothing written.